Eric Mabius: Career

-Mabius began his career with roles in Welcome to the Dollhouse (1995), I Shot Andy Warhol (1996), and Black Circle Boys (1997).
+Mabius began his film career with supporting roles in Welcome to the Dollhouse (1995), I Shot Andy Warhol (1996), and his first leading role was in Black Circle Boys (1997).
+Also in 1997, Mabius had a supporting role in the film Lawn Dogs.
 He was involved with The Crow superhero franchise on more than one occasion: he auditioned for a role as one of Top Dollar's henchmen in the 1994 original The Crow and played Alex Corvis in The Crow: Salvation (2000), the third installment, opposite Kirsten Dunst.
-He was in Cruel Intentions (1999) alongside Sarah Michelle Gellar and Ryan Phillippe.
+In 1999, he had supporting roles in The Minus Man, Splendor, and then the box office hit Cruel Intentions, which starred Reese Witherspoon, Sarah Michelle Gellar, and Ryan Phillippe.
 He also played an activist named Matt Addison in 2002's Resident Evil.

 In television, Mabius has appeared on Chicago Hope, Millennium, Popular, The O.C., and the short-lived series Eyes (2005).
 He was a regular cast member of The L Word in its first season and returned for one episode in each of the second, third, and sixth seasons, portraying Tim Haspel.
 He also guest-starred on an episode of CSI: Miami.
 From 2006 to 2010, he starred as fashion magazine editor Daniel Meade on the ABC dramedy series Ugly Betty.
 After the success of Ugly Betty, he was included on People magazine's "Sexiest Men Alive" list in 2006.
 Mabius also appeared in the 2006 Lifetime original film A Christmas Wedding, and had a leading role in the 2011 British science-fiction drama series Outcasts.

 In 2013, Mabius guest-starred in a season 2 episode of Scandal.
 The same year he was cast as the lead in Hallmark Channel's Signed, Sealed, Delivered film series.